andrejfsantos4/BoxED/README.md

 For a detailed overview of the contents of the dataset, collection procedure or purpose, please refer to [this thesisLINK]().

-Alternatively, for a shorter overview refer to [this article](https://arxiv.org/abs/2210.01645).
+Alternatively, for a shorter overview refer to Section III of this [this article](https://arxiv.org/abs/2210.01645).